vscode-restructuredtext/vscode-restructuredtext/README.md

 1. Type "restructuredtext" in the search box and hit Enter key.
 1. Click "Install" button to install "reStructuredText" extension.

-After installation, please visit [the homepage for this extension](https://www.restructuredtext.net) to learn how to use it.
+After installing this extension, please visit [the homepage for this extension](https://docs.restructuredtext.net) to learn how to use it.

 ## Contributing to the code

-Check out the [development documentation](https://www.restructuredtext.net/en/latest/articles/development.html) for more details on how to contribute to this extension!
+Check out the [development documentation](https://docs.restructuredtext.net/en/latest/articles/development.html) for more details on how to contribute to this extension!

 Check the [dashboard on work items](https://waffle.io/vscode-restructuredtext/vscode-restructuredtext).